OwenCochell/cursepy/DOCS_README.txt

 Any file with an extension with '.rst' are docs files that should be checked!
-Have a list at the top of this file for doc status.
+I Have a list at the top of this file for doc status.
 You can ignore 'conf.py'.